Rudolf Hillebrecht: Evaluation

 Unlike his direct contemporaries, Hillebrecht tailored his planning approach to an age of individualised motorised transport very early on.
 As an architect, meanwhile, he was a "Bauhaus man", revering classicist structures and rejecting historicism.
 He shunned sky-scrapers and preferred to talk in terms of "new construction" rather than of mere "reconstruction".
 During his time in charge of the city planning office most of the central heart of Hannover, including the Kröpcke square, the Georgstraße and the Bahnhofstraße ("Station Street") were transformed into what was, at the time, the largest contiguous pedestrian zone in Germany.
 Fifty years on, there are still very few larger.
 In this way Hillebrecht's vision continues to underpin Hannover's reputation as a principal shopping city for a large part of north Germany.
 But there were, from the outset, those who viewed Rudolf Hillebrecht's work in Hannover critically.
 At times that included Hillebrecht himself.
 As early as 1957 he was talking of his own "missed opportunities".
 Even though Hillebrecht was not the kind of architect who wanted personally to specify every last detail ("I don't think it's part of my job to specify the glazing bars for the windiws".), when it came to urban planning he was unusual among his peers in attending to so-called "street furniture", in terms of the public art to be selected for public spaces. and details of their positioning.
 He became known for his habit of soliciting potential sponsors to commission works of public art from young artists, starting out on their careers.

 Recognition and celebration

 Rudolf Hillebrecht died on 6 March 1999.
 His body is buried at the Engesohde City Cemetery in Hannover.

-The "grassy square" in front of the 1970s-style offices of the City Buildings Administration department at "Rudolf-Hillebrecht-Platz 1", beside Hannover's New City Hall, set in the gounds directly to the west of the City Hall, was renamed in Hillebrecht's honour.
+The "grassy square" in front of the 1970s-style offices of the City Buildings Administration department at "Rudolf-Hillebrecht-Platz 1", beside Hannover's New City Hall, set in the grounds directly to the west of the City Hall, was renamed in Hillebrecht's honour.
 Fittingly, much of the "Rudolf-Hillebrecht-Platz" has been re-developed for use as a car park.